Today marks a new milestone in my life that I am incredibly thankful for and honored to share. But first, the original testimony…

 God gave me a vision in 2017 that, when the time was right, I would return to being a trainer.
 I would own land and a building to start the first men’s-only CrossFit affiliate.
 That I would be able to not only coach men in the ways of fitness, but also instill Biblical values through Bible study and by sharing the love of God.
 I am incredibly excited that today, I get to start that journey…

 Thank you to my wife for sticking with me through all of the struggles – Face-to-face so many times with death, fear, and uncertainty in unimaginable circumstances.
 Thank you to Crossroads Church for taking me in at my most vulnerable and being the family that I needed after moving away from my blood.
 And THANK YOU ABBA for shaping me through the storm!
 I can’t even begin to express how great our God is and how thankful I am for how far He has brought me in these couple of short years, and especially the last couple of months with my physical health.
 I am empowered and equipped to do Your will with the talents, gifts, and opportunities you have given me.

-Send them, Father – All of those who I can help – On Tuesdays and Thursdays at 5:00pm.
+Send them, Father – All of those who I can help.
 In Jesus’ name, help me to build an army of Christ followers and to be a better reflection of Your Son every day.
 Amen.